bhaktis/DataAnalysisRestaurant-Crime/ReadMe.txt

 Join the restaurant and crime data sets on 'Zip Code'.
 This will return a data frame with information for crime incidents in the area for each restaurant.
 Group the by restaurants and find the count of crimes incidents in the area.
 This pointer indicates how dangerous the area is.For e.g IncidentCount 10 indicates the restaurant is dangerous with frequent crimes in its area.
 Exporting the result The result is exported in JSON file.

+Result:
+JSON File : analysis.json
+{"BusinessName:{"0":"a"}", "Zip:{"0":"02120"}", "IncidentCount:{"0":"5"}"}

+Business Name : The name of the restaurant
+Zip code : Zip code of the area in which the restaurant is located Incident Count : The number of crime incidents that have occured in the area.
+A high count indicates the area is not safe The values are indexed by integer values.